 2008 Jeep Wrangler Problems

-The TIPM is a common failure point for the 2008 Jeep wrangler and you will experience issues such as your Jeep dashboard restarting, brake lights stuck on, and starting issues among other Jeep parts connected with your Jeeps electrical system.
-The cost to repair a failed TIPM is close to $1,000 and involves replacing the TIPM and some Jeepers are having success when they flash out their TIPM and PCM.
+The TIPM is a common failure point for the 2008 Jeep Wrangler.
+You will experience issues such as your Jeep dashboard restarting, brake lights stuck on, and starting issues, among other Jeep parts connected to your Jeep’s electrical system.
+The cost to repair a failed TIPM is close to $1,000 and involves replacing the TIPM, and some Jeepers are having success when they flash out their TIPM and PCM.

-Another common issue with the 2008 Jeep Wrangler is the death wobble, the death wobble is a scary event that shakes your vehicle violently and is caused by either loose, old, or worn out ball joints, track bar, stabilizer bar, steering stabilizer, damper and steering linkage or disengaging your Jeeps traction control.
+Another common issue with the 2008 Jeep Wrangler is the death wobble; a death wobble is a scary event that shakes your vehicle violently and is caused by either loose, old, or worn-out ball joints, track bar, stabilizer bar, steering stabilizer, damper and steering linkage or disengaging your Jeeps traction control.

 2007 Jeep Wrangler Problems

-Among the leading problems that are common with 2007 Jeep Wranglers, are related to the suspension system that results in the death wobble, components resulting in the death wobble, or vibration when driving a 2007 Jeep Wrangler including steering shock, ball joints, steering stabilizer, and track arm bushing.
+Among the leading problems common with 2007 Jeep Wranglers are the suspension system resulting in the death wobble, components resulting in the death wobble, or vibration when driving a 2007 Jeep Wrangler, including steering shock, ball joints, steering stabilizer, and track arm bushing.

 2012 Jeep Wrangler Problems

-The 2012 Jeep Wrangler has been included in our top 3 Jeep Wrangler years to avoid because of their engine problems, mostly of the 2012 jeep Wrangler’s engine problems are related to overheating of the engine or head gasket failure.
-In severe cases, 2012 Jeep wrangler engine problems often lead to a replacement of the engine heads, replacement of the engine, or rebuilding engine.
+The 2012 Jeep Wrangler has been included in our top 3 Jeep Wrangler years to avoid because of engine problems; most of the 2012 Jeep Wrangler’s engine problems are due to overheating or head gasket failure.
+In severe cases, the 2012 Jeep Wrangler engine problems often lead to replacing the engine heads, engine, or engine rebuilding.

 Another common issue reported by Jeepers with the 2012 Jeep Wrangler is problems relating to their AC/Heater.
-2012 Jeep wranglers AC heater issues are mainly related to issues with the Jeeps heater core, radiator, blend door actuator, or failure of the electrical system.
+2012 Jeep wranglers AC heater issues are mainly related to issues with the Jeep’s heater core, radiator, blend door actuator, or electrical system failure.

 2014 Jeep Wrangler Problems

-Number four of the Jeep Wrangler years to avoid is the 2014 Jeep Wrangler, the 2014 Jeep wrangler has had its owners worried because of the frequent oil housing leaks, the house leaks are very dangerous and have caused some of the Jeeps engines to stall when driving, this is because when there is an oil leak in the engine moving parts in the engine are not lubricated well which results in the engine parts seizing up.
+Number four of the Jeep Wrangler years to avoid is the 2014 Jeep Wrangler, and the 2014 Jeep Wrangler has had its owners worried because of the frequent oil housing leaks; the house leaks are very dangerous and have caused some of the Jeeps engines to stall when driving, this is because when there is an oil leak in the engine moving parts in the engine are not lubricated well which results in the engine parts seizing up.

-Other common issues with the 2014 Jeep Wrangler are related to electrical problems that cause the engine not to start, owners of the 2014 Jeep Wranglers have reported issues with their TIPM, ECM, Shift Control, and TPS models.
-Other electrical problems include faulty speed sensors that can cause abnormal automatic operation, especially on automatic transmission Jeep Wranglers manufactured in the year 2014.
+Other common issues with the 2014 Jeep Wrangler are related to electrical problems that cause the engine not to start; owners of the 2014 Jeep Wranglers have reported issues with their TIPM, ECM, Shift Control, and TPS models.
+Other electrical problems include faulty speed sensors that can cause abnormal automatic operation, especially on automatic transmission Jeep Wranglers manufactured in 2014.

 2013 Jeep Wrangler Problems

-The 2013 Jeep wrangler is also another Jeep Wrangler year you should avoid, this is because the Jeep wrangler has issues with its engine related mainly related to sensors such as the crankshaft position sensor.
-A faulty crankshaft position sensor will most likely cause your engine to stall intermittently, have issues starting the vehicle, and your engine light will likely light on.
+The 2013 Jeep Wrangler is also another Jeep Wrangler year you should avoid; this is because the Jeep Wrangler has issues with its engine related, mainly related to sensors such as the crankshaft position sensor.
+A faulty crankshaft position sensor will most likely cause your engine to stall intermittently and have issues starting the vehicle, and your engine light will likely light on.

-Owners of the 2013 Jeep wrangler have also complained of problems with their steering system that causes death wobbles, and power steering pump failure which makes handling worse especially when turning a corner, owners of 2013 Jeeps claim that the steering is slow to respond and a whining sound from the steering.
-With a failed steering pump, you will likely have zero steering assist and the steering will be stiff.
+Owners of the 2013 Jeep Wrangler have also complained of problems with their steering system that causes death wobbles and power steering pump failure, which makes handling worse, especially when turning a corner; owners of 2013 Jeeps claim that the steering is slow to respond and a whining sound from the steering.
+You will likely have zero steering assist and stiff steering with a failed steering pump.

 Final Thoughts.

-We have now concluded our list of the top 5 Jeep Wrangler years to avoid, and hope you are informed of the problems you are likely to face when buying a used Jeep Wrangler manufactured in the years 2008, 2007, 2012, 2014, and 2013, this is not to say that all Jeeps manufactured in this years must have this problem, but there is a high chance of the problems occurring since this are the most common issues.
+We have now concluded our list of the top 5 Jeep Wrangler years to avoid.
+We hope you are informed of the problems you will likely face when buying a used Jeep Wrangler manufactured in the years 2008, 2007, 2012, 2014, and 2013, and this is not to say that all Jeeps manufactured in these years must have this problem.
+Still, there is a high chance of the problems occurring since these are the most common issues.